1 Bg 11-1972: The Universal Form

 > an ordinary child in appearance.
 Similarly, Krsna knew that

-> Krsna, but since he asked to see this four-handed form,
+> , but since Arjuna asked to see this four-handed form,

-> He also showed him this form again and then showed
+> Krsna also showed him this form again and then showed

 > Himself in His two-handed form.
 The word saumya-vapuh is

 > very significant.
-Saumya-vapu is a very beautiful form; it
+Saumya-vapuh is a very beautiful form; it

 > is known as the most beautiful form.
 When He was present,